rt95/rt95/README.md

 My name is Robert, welcome to my github profile!

-💡 Interested in blockchain technology and UX & UI Design.
+💡 Interested and learning blockchain technology and UX & UI Design right now.

 📫 How to reach me: 📧 under bio.